 - Java Time API

-Working with date, time, and time zones in Java has always been challenging.
-Prior to Java 8, there was no standard API for handling date and time consistently.
-One of the notable additions in Java 8 is the
+Working with dates, times, and time zones in Java has always been challenging.
+Before Java 8, there was no comprehensive and consistent API for handling date and time.
+Java 8 addressed this issue by introducing the

 - Collection API Improvement